 2- Shred the chicken.
 I think that this makes you much more careful about having consistently sized ingredients.
 If you chop up the chicken breast you can make the pieces too large and that is too awkward for a successful sandwich.

 3- I always use Helman’s mayonnaise.
+Always.

 California Chicken Salad

 - 1 medium onion, minced

 - 3 tablespoons Dijon mustard